Airy limit for $\beta$-additions through Dunkl operators: Bessel generating functions

-of our addition converges weakly in probability to a deterministic probability measure $\mu$ on $\R$, and $\mu_{+}$ in Theorem \ref{thm:main} is the right endpoint of $supp(\mu)$.
-In addition, $\mu$ is uniquely determined by its free cumulants $\{\kappa_{l}\}_{l=1}^{\infty}$.
+of our addition converges weakly in probability to a deterministic probability measure $\mu$ on $\R$ as $N\rightarrow\infty$.
+The $\mu_{+}$ in Theorem \ref{thm:main} and Proposition \ref{prop:main} is the right endpoint of $\operatorname{supp}(\mu)$.
+In addition, the $\kappa_{l}$ are precisely the free cumulants of $\mu$.
+They completely determine $\mu$ because of the one-to-one correspondence to moments of $\mu$ (see Eqn.~(\ref{eq_momentcumulant})), and the fact that $\mu$ is exponentially decaying.

-For $\beta=1,2$, the result is a special case of the more general classical statement in \cite{Vo} presented at the beginning of the text, while for all $\beta>0$ similar statement is also a well-believed to be true, but maybe never formally written down.
-We present it in a way adapted to \cite[Claim 9.1]{BCG} to highlight the connection to Bessel generating function.